cwahlfeldt/doomed/site/content/posts/curts-top-2017-metal-records.md

 ![WITCH VOMIT - POISONED BLOOD](/uploads/witch-vomit.jpg)

-The aforementioned 20 Buck Spin puts out some solid stuff, usually in the doom mode of things, but this is some straight-up filthy-ass death metal outta Portland, OR.
-Though their previous LP didn't particularly catch my ear this year's EP release got spin after spin (heh) on my turntable.
-Battering and, yes, influenced by Incantation a bit, especially in the vocals, but that doesn't comprise their whole sound unlike countless other bands out there.
-By the way, that term "caverncore" needs to fucking go, people.
-It's fucking death metal -- get over yourselves.
+The aforementioned 20 Buck Spin puts out some solid stuff, usually in the doom mode of things, but this is some straight-up filthy-ass death metal outta Portland, Oregon.
+Though their previous LP didn’t particularly catch my ear, this year’s DP release got spin after spin on my turntable. _Poisoned Blood_, while being influenced by Incantation a bit, is battering, especially in the vocals, but that doesn’t comprise their whole sound unlike countless other bands out there.
+By the way, the term “caverncore” needs to fucking go.
+It’s fucking death metal, get over yourselves.

 <p><iframe style="border: 0; width: 100%; height: 42px;" src="http://bandcamp.com/EmbeddedPlayer/album=852715538/size=small/bgcol=ffffff/linkcol=0687f5/transparent=true/" seamless><a href="http://listen.20buckspin.com/album/poisoned-blood">Poisoned Blood by Witch Vomit</a></iframe></p>